 The available forms of technologies just keeps increasing, and many are heavily dependent on them.
 Being able to access the internet and other online tools at anytime is crucial for most people.
-For instance, 76% of people in the UK own a smartphone and the average adult spends more than 20 hours online per week.
-Of all smartphone users, 53% checks their phone within 5 minutes after waking up.
+For instance, 85% of people in the UK own a smartphone and the average adult spends more than 20 hours online per week.
+Of all smartphone users, 80% check their phone within 15 minutes of waking up.
 Meanwhile, 1 in 4 people suffer from mental health problems, but 2/3 of them are unable to access care.
 Shouldn't we take advantage of this extensive use of technologies, and apply smart solutions to improve access to care?
 Here are some of the technologies that most people can't imagine living without:

 It is clear that technologies are already seamlessly integrated into most people’s everyday life.
 Then why are not more people with mental health problems given the option to receive therapy online?
 If we embraced innovation in mental health care as we do in our everyday technologies, we could improve access to care for the entire population.
 Even for culture groups where mental health problems carries great stigma.
 Lets empower people to take charge of their own mental health in a way that fits into their daily life!

 Minddistrict is an online platform that supports an individual’s personal route to recovery by means of technology, from prevention to aftercare.